EdgarBarrantes/react-starter/README.md

-This is a starter with react, sass.
+This is a starter with react, redux, bootstrap, reactstrap, hot module realoder, react-hot-reloader and sass.
-It will soon include styleguidist, redux.

 Install dependencies.